Concourse¶

 .
 The syntax of the pipeline definition yaml

-is the same as the one for the Vault integration, with the difference that you'll need to provide the values of those parameters when setting the pipeline in Concourse with fly -t youralias set-pipeline -p pipeline_name -c pipeline_definition.yaml -l secrets.yaml
+is the same as the one for other integrations, with the difference that you'll need to provide the values of those parameters when setting the pipeline in Concourse with fly -t youralias set-pipeline -p pipeline_name -c pipeline_definition.yaml -l secrets.yaml

 .
 This way secrets are kept separate from your pipeline definitions and aren't committed to source control.